Anne Boleyn: At the court of Henry VIII: 1522–1533

-Warnicke writes that Anne was "the perfect woman courtier... her carriage was graceful and her French clothes were pleasing and stylish; she danced with ease, had a pleasant singing voice, played the lute and several other musical instruments well, and spoke French fluently...
-A remarkable, intelligent, quick-witted young noblewoman... that first drew people into conversation with her and then amused and entertained them.
-In short, her energy and vitality made her the center of attention in any social gathering."
+Warnicke writes that Anne was "the perfect woman courtier ... her carriage was graceful and her French clothes were pleasing and stylish; she danced with ease, had a pleasant singing voice, played the lute and several other musical instruments well, and spoke French fluently ...
+A remarkable, intelligent, quick-witted young noblewoman ... that first drew people into conversation with her and then amused and entertained them.
+In short, her energy and vitality made her the center of attention in any social gathering".
 Henry VIII's biographer J. J. Scarisbrick adds that Anne "revelled in" the attention she received from her admirers.

 During this time, Anne was courted by Henry Percy, son of the Earl of Northumberland, and entered into a secret betrothal with him.
 Thomas Wolsey's gentleman usher, George Cavendish, maintained the two had not been lovers.
 The romance was broken off when Percy's father refused to support their engagement.
 Wolsey refused the match for several conjectured reasons.
 According to Cavendish, Anne was sent from court to her family's countryside estates, but it is not known for how long.
 Upon her return to court, she again entered the service of Catherine of Aragon.
 Percy was married to Lady Mary Talbot, to whom he had been betrothed since adolescence.

 Before marrying Henry VIII, Anne had befriended Sir Thomas Wyatt, one of the greatest poets of the Tudor period.
 In 1520, Wyatt married Elizabeth Cobham, who by many accounts was not a wife of his choosing.
 In 1525, Wyatt charged his wife with adultery and separated from her; coincidentally, historians believe that it was also the year when his interest in Anne intensified.
 In 1532, Wyatt accompanied the royal couple to Calais.

 In 1526, Henry VIII became enamoured of Anne and began his pursuit.
 Anne was a skilful player at the game of courtly love, which was often played in the antechambers.
 This may have been how she caught the eye of Henry, who was also an experienced player.
-Some say that Anne resisted Henry's attempts to seduce her, refusing to become his mistress, and often leaving court for the seclusion of Hever Castle.
+Anne resisted Henry's attempts to seduce her, refusing to become his mistress, and often left the court for the seclusion of Hever Castle.
 But within a year, he proposed marriage to her, and she accepted.
 Both assumed an annulment could be obtained within months.
 There is no evidence to suggest that they engaged in a sexual relationship until very shortly before their marriage; Henry's love letters to Anne suggest that their love affair remained unconsummated for much of their seven-year courtship.